fabmob/standard-covoiturage/README.md

 Additional documentation is being written (see the [README of the "doc" directory](./doc/README.md)).

-The standard is published in an informative version, to allow an experimentation experimentation before publication in a normative version.
+The standard is published in a draft version, to allow an experimentation before publication in a normative version.
 As such, it is may be subject to changes that are not backward compatible.

 Publication in normative version is planned for the end of 2022.